-This document has been adopted by the British Columbia Art Therapy Association as a definition of standards to be followed by members of the BCATA.
-The BCATA. respectfully acknowledges the influence of the following professional organizations and their ethics statements in the preparation of this document: The American Art Therapy Association, Association Art Therapeutes Du Quebec and the Feminist Therapy Institute.
+This document has been adopted by the British Columbia Art Therapy Association (BCATA) as a definition of standards to be followed by our members.
+The BCATA respectfully acknowledges the influence of the following professional organizations and their ethics statements in the preparation of this document: The American Art Therapy Association, Association art-thérapeutes du Québec and the Feminist Therapy Institute.

-Click here to download this package: the BCATA Competency, Complaints, and Disciplinary Procedures as a pdf file.
-At the back of this package you will find a two-page Ethics Committee Complaint and Inquiry Form.
+Download the BCATA Code of Ethics package (PDF).
+This package includes: the BCATA Competency, Complaints, and Disciplinary Procedures.
+At the back of the package you will find a two-page Ethics Committee Complaint and Inquiry Form.

 The Grievance Process

 It is part of the mandate of the BCATA to serve the public and to protect it from the professional or ethical misconduct of its members.
 If a member of the public has questions or concerns about the services received from an art therapist, these situations may be handled initially by discussing the matter with the art therapist.

 If a satisfactory resolution cannot be reached, however, and the art therapist is believed to be a member of the BCATA, the BCATA Ethics Chair may be contacted.
 The BCATA Ethics Committee has both formal and informal investigation and resolution processes available to investigate concerns and complaints and take appropriate action.